wp-plugins/wp-pdf-templates/readme.txt

 == Screenshots ==

-1. See example use of this plugin here: http://vetrospace.com/
+See example use of this plugin here: http://vetrospace.com/

 == Changelog ==

+= 1.1 =
+HTML output is no longer based on output buffering, which makes everything more stable

 = 1.0 =
 Initial release to WordPress.org